 5. Reference Channel: Many NDIR CO2 sensors include a reference channel.
 This channel measures the amount of infrared light that passes through the sample without being absorbed by CO2.
 The reference channel serves as a baseline, allowing the sensor to compensate for variations in the light source's intensity and environmental conditions, leading to much more accurate measurements.

-6. Signal Processing and Electronics: The detector's output signal and the reference channel signal are processed by electronics within the sensor.
-These electronics often include compensation algorithms that take into account factors like temperature, humidity, and other variables that could influence the measurements at any given time.
+6. Signal Processing and Electronics: The detector's output signal and the reference channel signal are processed by ICs around the sensor.
+These electronics include an analog to digital converter, factory calibration and offset tables stored in memory, and compensation algorithms that take input from external temperature, humidity, and pressure sensors that can influence the final measurement.

 How is the CO2 level calculated?